Symbiota/Symbiota-deprecated/config/solr/readme.txt

     and copy this file into [SOLR BASE DIRECTORY]/server/solr-webapp/webapp/WEB-INF/lib.

-6) Start your SOLR installation and run the following command to create a new SOLR core for your Symbiota installation replacing CORE_NAME with the name you wish to refer to this core: bin/solr create -c CORE_NAME
+6) Start your SOLR installation and run the following command to create a new SOLR core for your Symbiota installation replacing CORE_NAME with the name you wish to use for this core: bin/solr create -c CORE_NAME

 7) Stop your SOLR installation.